ukushu/Ifrit/README.md

 ---

+#WARNING!
+NOT ALL CODE IS MIT-LICENSED!
+PLEASE, READ THIS README CAREFULY NOT ALL CODE IS MIT-LICENSED!
+PLEASE, READ THIS README CAREFULY NOT ALL CODE IS MIT-LICENSED!
+PLEASE, READ THIS README CAREFULY

 ### What is fuzzy Search?

 A fuzzy search algorithm is designed to find approximate matches for a given search query.